JCSDA-internal/eva-docs/doc/eva_developer_guide/eva_components/index.md

-# Developer best practices
+# Eva components

-This part of the documentation describes the various norms adhered to be eva developers.
+This part of the documentation describes some of the components of eva with a level of detail useful for developers.

 ```{toctree}